asdyxcyxc/FULLSHADE.github.io/_posts/2020-04-18-HEVD-pool-overflow.md

 As for the kernel-mode driver HEVD, there is what's known as a kernel pool overflow vulnerability, where it doesn't properly manage user input, and essentially what occurs is a form of an out-of-bounds vulnerability but just within kernel pool memory.

-To take advantage of this type of vulnerability we are going to have to spray the kernel pool to groom it in such a manner that we can predictably set it up so we can call or shellcode from a memory location.
+To take advantage of this type of vulnerability we are going to have to spray the kernel pool to groom it in such a manner that we can predictably set it up so we can call our shellcode from a memory location.
 We are going to have to influence the pool allocator and it's deallocation mechanisms.

 This driver's vulnerability allows for a user buffer that's a located in a nonpaged pool, so we will allocate and groom the nonpaged pool with various types of kernel mode allocated objects.